|« PreviousNext »|

 In some cases, you might construct a request where all the authorization parameters are in the query string, such as pre-signed URLs for Amazon S3.
 In such cases, the canonical query string must include the algorithm, credential scope, date, and signed headers parameters, as shown in the following example:

 Action=ListUsers& Version=2010-05-08& X-Amz-Algorithm=AWS4-HMAC-SHA256& X-Amz-Credential=AKIAIOSFODNN7EXAMPLE%2F20110909%2Fus-east-1%2Fiam%2Faws4_request& X-Amz-Date=20110909T233600Z& X-Amz-SignedHeaders=content-type%3Bhost%3Bx-amz-date

-The previous example was formatted for human readability.
-The canonical query string must be one continuous line of text.
+The previous example was formatted with line breaks for readability; the canonical query string must be one continuous line of text.
 For more information about the authorization parameters, see Task 2: Create a String to Sign for Signature Version 4.

 CanonicalHeaders parameter, which is a list of all the HTTP headers

-for the request.
-You must include a valid host header.
-Any other required
+that you are including in the request.
+You must include a

 Sample request: CanonicalHeaders

 To create a canonical headers list, convert all header names to lowercase and trim excess white space characters out of the header values.
 When you trim, remove leading spaces and trailing spaces, and convert sequential spaces in the value to a single space.
 However, do not remove extra spaces from any values that are inside quotation marks.

 The following pseudocode describes how to construct the canonical list of headers: